Roland Paulsen: Research and engagement in public debate

-Paulsen claims that the people who have the highest income generally contributes the least.
-His dissertation Empty labor is about people who spend more than half of their time at work doing private activities.
-Roland Paulsen writes columns for Dagens Nyheter, Sweden's biggest newspaper.
-In these he has among other things explained his view on inequality and his critique of the theories of Hans Rosling.
-He has also co-authored Return to Meaning: A Social Science with Something to say (with Mats Alvesson) in which the authors address how the "publish or perish" game produces meaningless social science research that cannot address social problems and just serve to further academic tenure and promotion.
-Paulsen has also put forward the concept of functional stupidity [which according to Paulsen is defined as] "[...] the modus operandi of ego-dystonic compliance we enter in order to endure long hours of imposed work assignments we would rather not perform.".
+Roland Paulsen is active in the public debate on the topics of his research and related fields.
+Among other things he has explained his view on inequality and critiqued the theories of Hans Rosling.
+He has also co-authored Return to Meaning: A Social Science with Something to say, with professor Mats Alvesson, in which the authors address how the "publish or perish" game produces meaningless social science research that cannot address social problems and just serve to further academic tenure and promotion.

+Paulsen has also put forward the, by Mats Alvesson established phenomenon, of functional stupidity which is described as "[...] the modus operandi of ego-dystonic compliance we enter in order to endure long hours of imposed work assignments we would rather not perform.".